-Independent Living Programme: CCI has designed and built Independent Living Units in the grounds of Vesnova suitable for disabled young adults to live with independence while receiving the support they need.
+Independent Living Programme: CCI has designed and built Independent Living Units in the grounds of Vesnova suitable for disabled young adults with disability with independence while receiving the support they need.
 Education is a large element of daily life in the Independent Living Units, which help residents to build skills in a range of crafts and trades.
-These facilities were put in place by us in recent years and are functioning well and were continually visited by our representatives throughout 2019.